 Sensear’s technology differs from traditional hearing protection devices, which cut out noise based on sound frequencies so that both loud background noise and speech are either suppressed or amplified.

-Negotiations are currently underway with three of the world’s leading innovation, safety and hearing protection companies to acquire the licence to commercialise Sensear’s technology for industrial use.
+Negotiations are currently underway with three of the world’s leading innovation, safety, and hearing protection companies to acquire the license to commercialize Sensear’s technology for industrial use.

-Sensear technology’s commercial applications include mining, manufacturing, hospitality, defence, law enforcement, medical emergencies and other service industries.
+Sensear technology’s commercial applications include mining, manufacturing, hospitality, defense, law enforcement, medical emergencies, and other service industries.
 Its use extends to hospitality and domestic situations where noisy environments make hearing speech difficult, for example, dining in a restaurant.

 About the AusIndustry Commercial Ready grant program

-AusIndustry’s Commercial Ready is a competitive merit-based grant program administered by the Australian Government which supports innovation and its commercialisation.
-An eligible project must aim to produce, commercialise or establish the commercial or technical viability of a new, clearly identified product, process or service, by undertaking research and development, proof of concept and/or early-stage commercialisation activities.
+AusIndustry’s Commercial Ready is a competitive merit-based grant program administered by the Australian Government which supports innovation and its commercialization.
+An eligible project must aim to produce, commercialize or establish the commercial or technical viability of a new, clearly identified product, process or service, by undertaking research and development, proof of concept, and/or early-stage commercialization activities.